Skip to main content

 • Choice of channels: Customers should be able to engage in ways that suit them, including non-digital routes.

-• Personalisation: Communications should be relevant to the individual, not just the average customer.
+• Personalisation: Communications should be relevant to the individual, not only the average customer.

 These principles shape how Ofgem develops guidance and rules, including work to raise service standards across the sector.